eersoy93/linux-os-userspace/README.md

 # Erdem Ersoy's Linux OS
-Userspace part of the OS.
+Userspace part from scratch of the OS.
 The kernel should be ensured via system.

 # Copyright and License
 See LICENSE file.